Azure Database for MySQL - Flexible Server (Preview)

 - Flexible Server (Preview)

 Azure Database for MySQL Flexible Server is a fully managed database service designed to provide more granular control and flexibility over database management functions and configuration settings.
 In general, the service provides more flexibility and server configuration customizations based on the user requirements.
 The flexible server architecture allows users to opt for high availability within single availability zone and across multiple availability zones.
-Flexible servers also provide better cost optimization controls with ability to stop/start your server and burstable skus, ideal for workloads that do not need full compute capacity continuously.
+Flexible servers also provide better cost optimization controls with ability to stop/start your server and burstable skus, ideal for workloads that don't need full compute capacity continuously.
 The service currently supports community version of MySQL 5.7 and 8.0.
 The service is currently in preview, available today in wide variety of Azure regions.

-Flexible servers are best suited for
+Flexible servers are best suited for:

 - Application developments requiring better control and customizations.